VenturaNotes/Knowledge/- Resources/(Resource) Dataview.md

 - Could use anki tag to determine if a
 - Will use Studied tag to indicate if a topic has been thoroughly practiced or researched to by degree

-## Returns List of backlinks where \#studied tag not found and no duplicates returned and in order within document
+## Returns List of backlinks  in order within document where \#studied not found and no duplicates returned
 ```dataviewjs
 // Get the current file content
 let fileContent = await dv.io.load(dv.current().file.path);